mozilla/version-control-tools/docs/hgmo/pushlog.rst

 The following properties are always present:

 changesets
-   An array of 40 character changeset SHA-1s that were included in the push.
-Changesets are included in DAG/revlog order.
-The tip-most changeset is last.
+   An array of changeset entries.

+   By default, entries are 40 character changeset SHA-1s included in the push.
+If ``full`` is specified, entries are objects containing changeset metadata (see below).

+   Changesets are in DAG/revlog order with the tip-most changeset last.

+   The array may be empty.
+This can occur if changesets from this push are now hidden/obsolete.

 date
    Integer seconds since UNIX epoch that the push occurred.